ScaleUp Success: Michele Cuthbert of Baker Creative

 Cuthbert has gone through business coaching programs before, but said the difference she’s found working with YMT Consultants is that the Entrepreneur Exchange program focuses on Baker Creative, specifically.
 While others covered topics generally related to business management, she now receives focused business and leadership training, individualized advice from a network of subject experts and peers, and the support of an experienced small business consulting firm.

 “I think it’s important to have some of those resources, because, you know, tomorrow you could have the weirdest challenge you ever thought of, and you never ever thought you’d have to come across it,” Cuthbert said.
-“To have multiple resources in different areas is always a great way to kind of cover your bases so you manage it right the first time, so it doesn’t bite you in the butt.”
+“To have multiple resources in different areas is always a great way to kind of cover your bases so you manage it right the first time.”

 Cuthbert understands that recruitment is a process, and her priority is finding someone who’s right for the culture at Baker Creative.
 Throughout it all, she refers to her community of experts, peers and business consultants for constant and timely feedback.